sandeep-menon/General-Store/README.md

 * Validate order within server upon submission
 * Update product inventory when order is validated
 * Get all orders created till date
+* View order in detail and print bill

 ### Usage
 > Step 1: Run the following commands in your terminal: